Managing Yandex StoreDoc cluster hosts

 resource "yandex_mdb_mongodb_cluster" "<cluster_name>" { ... resources_mongod { resource_preset_id = "<host_class>" disk_type_id = "<disk_type>" disk_size = <storage_size_in_GB> } resources_mongoinfra { # Add for standard sharding. resource_preset_id = "<host_class>" disk_type_id = "<disk_type>" disk_size = <storage_size_in_GB> } resources_mongos { # Add for advanced sharding. resource_preset_id = "<host_class>" disk_type_id = "<disk_type>" disk_size = <storage_size_in_GB> } resources_mongocfg { # Add for advanced sharding. resource_preset_id = "<host_class>" disk_type_id = "<disk_type>" disk_size = <storage_size_in_GB> } host { role = "<replica_type>" zone_id = "<availability_zone>" subnet_id = "<subnet_ID>" assign_public_ip = <public_access> shard_name = "<shard_name>" type = "<host_type>" host_parameters { hidden = <hide_host> secondary_delay_secs = <replica_lag_in_seconds> priority = <host_priority> } ... } }Where:

-host: Host settings:role: Replica type (PRIMARYorSECONDARY).zone_id: Availability zone.subnet_id: ID of the subnet in the selected availability zone.assign_public_ip: Public access to the host,trueorfalse.shard_name: Shard name in a sharded cluster.type: Host type in a sharded cluster,MONGOD,MONGOINFRA,MONGOS, orMONGOCFG.host_parameters: Additional host parameters:hidden: Hide host,trueorfalse.
-If the host is hidden, only direct connections will be able to read from it (for example, to make backups from it without adding load to the cluster).secondary_delay_secs: Replica's lag behind the master in seconds.
-It can be useful for data recovery in case of invalid operations.priority: Host priority for assignment as a master.
+host: Host settings:role: Replica type,PRIMARYorSECONDARY.zone_id: Availability zone.subnet_id: ID of the subnet in the selected availability zone.assign_public_ip: Public access to the host,trueorfalse.shard_name: Shard name in a sharded cluster.type: Host type in a sharded cluster,MONGOD,MONGOINFRA,MONGOS, orMONGOCFG.host_parameters: Additional host settings:hidden: Determines whether the host is hidden,trueorfalse.
+A hidden host is still accessible for read operations, but only through direct connections.
+This can be useful, for example, for making backups without adding extra load to the cluster.secondary_delay_secs: Replica's lag behind the master in seconds.
+This setting can be useful for data recovery after operational errors.priority: Host priority for master promotion.

-- Resources corresponding to the sharding type, if you are adding a host to a sharded cluster:
+- Required resources, based on sharding type, if you are adding a host to a sharded cluster:

 -